artefactual/binder-docs/source/index.rst

 Overview
 --------

-Find out what Binder is, what it can do, how it's being used, and where we hope to see the project evolve.
+Find out what Binder is, what it can do, how it's being used, and how we hope to see the project evolve.

 * :ref:`What is Binder? <intro>`